 A pod is a 65-second promotional video, and all associated metadata, that is assigned to a time slot in the PBS KIDS 24/7 live stream.
-Each pod can be scheduled to appear in your linear stream using rules.
-If multiple pods are scheduled for the same time on the same day, you will encounter a conflict.
+Examples of pod content could be sponsorship messages, station branding messages, previews of a show or any assortment of messaging that your station wants to highlight.

 The following are the specifications for your video and audio files.